raspberrypi/documentation/remote-access/vnc/README.md

 ## Connecting to your Raspberry Pi with VNC Viewer

-There are two ways to connect to your Raspberry Pi; you can use either or both.
+There are two ways to connect to your Raspberry Pi.
+You can use either or both, depending on what works best for you.

 ### Establishing a direct connection

-Direct connections are quick and simple providing you're joined to the same private local network as your Raspberry Pi (for example, a wired or wireless network at home, at school, or in the office).
+Direct connections are quick and simple providing you're joined to the same private local network as your Raspberry Pi.
+For example, this might be a wired or wireless network at home, at school, or in the office).

 - On your Raspberry Pi (using a terminal window or via SSH) use [these instructions](../ip-address.md) or run `ifconfig` to discover your private IP address.